 Thanks to an excellent watering system fuelled by a reservoir situated in the centre of the course, the main track itself never approaches road-like conditions, whilst the quick draining subsoil also helps to ensure that very soft ground is something of a rarity.

-Looking at the results over the past few seasons, there are no trainers who really stand out, but there are a couple of jockeys who have rewarded supporters with a level stakes profit.
-Way out in front, with an impressive 24% strike rate and whopping profit to £1 level stakes of £100.49 is David Bass, with Tom O’Brien (19% SR, £6.56) the other rider in the black.
+Looking at the results over the past few seasons, there are no trainers who really stand out, but there are a couple of jockeys who have rewarded supporters with a level stakes net win.
+Way out in front, with an impressive 24% strike rate and a whopping net win to £1 level stakes of £100.49 is David Bass, with Tom O’Brien (19% SR, £6.56) the other rider in the black.

-This has been a pretty decent track for supporters of the market leader, with both NHF events (44%, £4.47) and all handicap contests (41%, £35.84) providing jolly backers with a level stakes profit over this same period.
+This has been a pretty decent track for supporters of the market leader, with both NHF events (44%, £4.47) and all handicap contests (41%, £35.84) providing jolly backers with a level stakes net win over this same period.

 Ludlow Chase Course